next-safe-action

 Advanced

-Standalone Middleware
+Standalone middleware

 The createMiddleware() helper lets you define middleware functions outside of a client, with proper type constraints.
 This is useful for sharing middleware across multiple clients or publishing middleware as a package.